yash9111/questdb.io/docs/how-do-i/get-started-with-sql.md

 The goal of this guide is to explore QuestDB's features and to interact with time series data and assumes you have an instance running.
 You can find guides to setup QuestDB on the [introduction page](/docs/introduction/).
-In this tutorial, you will learn how to
+In this tutorial, you will learn how to:

 1. [Create tables](#creating-a-table)
 2. [Populate tables with sample data](#inserting-data)